Relatively Hyperbolic Groups with Semistable Peripheral Subgroups: Abstract

 \section{Abstract}

-Suppose $G$ is a 1-ended finitely presented group that is hyperbolic relative to {\bf P} a finite collection of 1-ended finitely presented proper subgroups of $G$.
-If the boundary $\partial (G,{\bf P})$ has no cut point, then $G$ is known to have semistable fundamental group at $\infty$.
+Suppose $G$ is a finitely presented group that is hyperbolic relative to ${\bf P}$ a finite collection of finitely generated proper subgroups of $G$.
+Our main theorem states that if each $P\in {\bf P}$ has semistable fundamental group at $\infty$, then $G$ has semistable fundamental group at $\infty$.
+The problem reduces to the case when $G$ and the members of ${\bf P}$ are all one ended and finitely presented.
+In that case, if the boundary $\partial (G,{\bf P})$ has no cut point, then $G$ was already known to have semistable fundamental group at $\infty$.
 We consider the more general situation when $\partial (G,{\bf P})$ contains cut points.
-Our main theorem states that if each $P\in {\bf P}$ has semistable fundamental group at $\infty$, then $G$ has semistable fundamental group at $\infty$.